Fort Wolters Machine & Tool, LLC

 Old Camp Wolters

-In 1925, Washington gave a grant to Brigadier General Jacob Wolters to build a training site in Mineral Wells for the mounted cavalry in Texas.
-This camp was named Camp Wolters and became the training site for the mounted cavalry guardsmen.
-Camp Wolters was designated an Infantry Replacement Center for the U.S. Army on March 22, 1941.
-The camp grew expanded from 50 acres to 7,500 acres within months.
-The newer part of the camp is now called Wolters Industrial Park, and Camp Wolters is now called Old Camp Wolters.
+In 1925, the government granted Brigadier General Jacob Wolters funds to build a training site in Mineral Wells for the mounted cavalry in Texas.
+This camp, named Camp Wolters, became the training site for the mounted cavalry guardsmen.
+On March 22, 1941, Camp Wolters was designated as an Infantry Replacement Center for the U.S. Army.
+The camp expanded rapidly, growing from 50 acres to 7,500 acres within months.
+The newer part of the camp is now called Wolters Industrial Park, while the original area is known as Old Camp Wolters.
 During World War II, Old Camp Wolters housed German prisoners of war from North Africa.
-In 1945, when the war ended, both old and new Camp Wolters were deactivated.
-The National Guard sold Old Camp Wolters in 1965 to the Pratt brothers, who gave the majority of the property to nonprofit groups and the Mineral Wells Independent School District.
-Just east of Mineral Wells High School today is the original headquarters of Old Camp Wolters.
-Only one small rock building remains.
-It is maintained by the school district.
+In 1945, when the war ended, both Old Camp Wolters and the newer camp were deactivated.
+In 1965, the National Guard sold Old Camp Wolters to the Pratt brothers, who donated the majority of the property to nonprofit groups and the Mineral Wells Independent School District.
+Today, just east of Mineral Wells High School, you can find the original headquarters of Old Camp Wolters.
+Only one small rock building remains, which is maintained by the school district.

 In 1951, the government reactivated New Camp Wolters as Wolters Air Force Base.
-New Camp Wolters was redesignated in 1956 as Camp Wolters Army Base.
-In 1963, the camp was renamed as Fort Wolters permanently and served as the home for Primary Helicopter Training during the Vietnam War.
-New Fort Wolters saw some 40,000 students from 30 countries go through the 20-week program conducted by the Southern Airways Company.
+In 1956, it was redesignated as Camp Wolters Army Base.
+In 1963, the camp was permanently renamed Fort Wolters and served as the home for Primary Helicopter Training during the Vietnam War.
+New Fort Wolters saw approximately 40,000 students from 30 countries complete the 20-week program conducted by the Southern Airways Company.
 An average of 600 students graduated each month in 1967.
 New Fort Wolters officially closed in 1973, but it took around two years to completely shut down.
-Most of the Fort Wolters property is managed by the City of Mineral Wells.
+Most of the Fort Wolters property is now managed by the City of Mineral Wells.

 Wolters Industrial Park